Seward Park Clay Studio RESIDENCY PROGRAM

 * All residencies have the explicit expectation that residents will use the studio on a regular basis, they will be present as part of the community on a regular basis.

-* Residents will adhere to all current guidelines in terms of size and amount of work, purchasing clay, and additional chemicals from the studio.
+* Residents will adhere to all current guidelines in terms of size and amount of work, firing fees, purchasing clay, and additional chemicals from the studio.
 Those guidelines may vary depending on current studio usage and costs, but will be clearly communicated in the

 Resident Handbook they will receive prior to being accepted to the RA program.
 If the regulations change during the course of the residency, that will be communicated by studio administration.
 The Resident Handbook is always open to revision based on conditions, and the current handbook will always take precedence, regardless of terms at the time of signing.